 Crock Pot Corn Casserole

-Making this side dish in the slow cooker opens up more oven and stove top space.
-As we all know cooking space is at a premium while preparing a holiday meal.
-A large casserole dish in the oven can hold up dinner.
-I am also a fan of Crock Pot Mashed Potatoes for the same reasons.
+Making this delicious holiday side dish in the Crockpot opens up more oven and stove top space.
+As we all know cooking space is at a premium while preparing a holiday meal, particularly Thanksgiving.

 How to Make Corn Casserole in Crock Pot

 Here is a visual guide to preparing this easy to make Crock Pot Corn Casserole recipe with pictures.
 The printable recipe card can be found below, so feel free to jump down if you prefer.

 Recipe makes 12 servings.

 Casserole prep time 5 minutes | cooking time 2-3 hours on high

 - 1 egg beaten

 - 1 cup shredded cheddar cheese mild to sharp (I prefer sharp cheddar cheese)